onepanelio/core-docs/docs/getting-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 It's easy to get started with Onepanel.
 First, you install the CLI (`opctl`) and then using `opctl`, you generate a `params.yaml` file and update it to configure your deployment.
-Once complete, you can access your deployment from any browser using your Kubernetes authentication token.
-Finally, you can run a Workflow or create a Workspace.
+Once complete, you can access your deployment from any browser.

+In this quick start, we will walk you through:

+1. Deploying Onepanel to one of the major cloud providers.
+2. Labelling your images or video using the integrated annotation Workspace.
+3. Training your model with the newly lablled data using the integrated training Workflows.

 Before getting started, take a look at [concepts](/docs/getting-started/concepts/namespaces) to understand the different components in Onepanel.